River Defense Fleet: Conversion of the merchant vessels

 The conversion process for the cottonclads reached completion in the month of 16 March to 17 April 1862, which was coincidentally just the time that the Union fleet under Flag Officer David Glasgow Farragut began its buildup in the lower river, as they prepared for the attack on New Orleans.
 Although the finished rams were supposed to be sent up the river to aid in the defense of Island Number 10 and Memphis, Lovell persuaded the War Department to let him retain the first six in the vicinity of New Orleans.
 In the order of their completion, the six were: Stonewall Jackson, Warrior, Defiance, Resolute, General Breckinridge, and General Lovell.
 By this time, Captain Townsend was no longer associated with the fleet.
-As Captain Montgomery went with the northern section, another riverboat captain, John A. Stephenson (sometimes spelled Stevenson) was chosen for overall command of the six New Orleans vessels.
+As Captain Montgomery went with the northern section, another riverboat captain, John A. Stephenson (sometimes spelt Stevenson), was chosen for overall command of the six New Orleans vessels.
 The remaining eight, all sent to Memphis, were General Bragg, General Sterling Price, General Earl Van Dorn, Colonel Lovell, General Beauregard, General M. Jeff Thompson, Little Rebel, and General Sumter.
 The last was completed on 17 April, the day before the anticipated bombardment of Fort Jackson and Fort St. Philip began.

 Because they were expected to be used primarily as rams, the armament of the fleet was minimal, amounting to only one or two guns on each.
 Furthermore, their captains would not devote time to gun practice.
 This led to another command anomaly, as artillerymen from the Army were assigned to work the guns on the rams, but remained subject to the orders of Army officers.